sidkhuntia/library/README.md

 - [ ] Find a way to store cover images in cloud for free
 - [ ] Add a feature to upload notes and bookmarks
 - [ ] Change search style
-- [ ] Add genre and ratin search options for book

 ```
 .